Apply to the BSW Professional Sequence

 Review the BSW Course Plans(opens in new window).
 You will also need to meet with your Social Work advisor who will be assigned to you once you are accepted into the BSW program.
 Students will also need to be aware of other university requirements, including your required upper division pathway courses.
 Students are encouraged to contact Academic Advising Programs(opens in new window) to review general education requirements and units.

-What about the field courses?
+What about the practicum courses?
 What courses will the SWRK Department enroll me in?

 Field courses that we enroll you in: